HTD/Woof/Packages/Woof.Internals/Readme.md

 2. `Executable`
    A static class providing information about the current executable file, including its location and file name.
+3. `FileSystemInfoTraits`
+   Adds `FindBack` methods for searching a file starting from the target file / directory towards the directory root.
+4. `GraphVertex`
+   A base class for traversing directed graphs and detecing cycles in them.
+   Can also be used for tree structures, as they are a subset of directed graphs.

 This dependency is made not to repeat the same blocks of code in packages that often are used together.